Andrii-888/cryptopay-service/README.md

 Backend Core of a Swiss-Grade Crypto Payment Processor

-psp-core is the backend engine responsible for generating crypto invoices, managing their lifecycle, storing blockchain transaction data, running AML checks, generating webhook events, and preparing the system for a fully compliant Swiss PSP.
+psp-core is the backend engine that:

+generates crypto invoices

+manages their full lifecycle

+stores blockchain transaction data

+performs AML checks (manual + automatic)

+generates webhook events

+forms the foundation for a fully compliant Swiss PSP

-It is tightly integrated with the official CryptoPay frontend and is ready for partner demos.
+It is integrated with the official CryptoPay frontend and ready for partner demos.

 ✅ MVP v1 — Current Status (Ready)
 🔹 1.
 Backend Architecture